s10mcow/powdertothepeople.tv/_posts/2019-05-30-Styled-Components.md

 ## Direct access to JS

 This is where we start to get turbo charged.
 React is all about passing props around, so taking advantage of this is key.
 No longer do we need to add and remove classes (although you still can), to alter styling.
-We can directly pass JS propsto our styled components and also have JS to work on those props if we want.
+We can directly pass JS props to our styled components and also have JS to work on those props if we want.
 This massively cleans up our html structure which leads the readability, and off loads complexity to where it makes the most sense - determining how the UI component should look like.
 Since the component has access similatiously to all props passed into it we can get into much more complex styling and debugging rather than just a slew of appended classnames.

 ### Summary